The Sacrifice (Oates novel): Plot

 Semi-abandoned buildings in Newark in the mid-1990s.
 The Sacrifice takes place in a similar setting.

 On October 7, 1987, in Pascayne, New Jersey, a badly beaten young Black woman is discovered in the cellar of an abandoned factory.
 She is partially naked and caked in dried blood with feces smeared in her hair and racial slurs written on her body in marker.
 The ambulance crew notes a few details that they find odd: she seems to be pretending to be unconscious, and the words written on her body are upside-down.

 At the hospital, she is identified as Sybilla Frye, a 15-year-old girl who has been missing for the past several days.
 Sybilla's mother, Ednetta, arrives at the hospital and demands that they release Sybilla into her custody.
 She refuses to allow a rape kit to be administered to Sybilla, but consents to a police interview on the condition that the police officer be a Black woman.

-Sybilla communicates to the assigned officer, a young Puerto Rican woman named Ines Iglesias, that she was abducted, raped, and left for dead by a group of five or six white police officers.
+Sybilla tells the assigned officer, a young Puerto Rican woman named Ines Iglesias, that she was abducted, raped, and left for dead by a group of five or six white police officers.
 As Sybilla is largely uncommunicative and Ednetta is hostile to Iglesias, the interview ends quickly, and Ednetta insists on taking Sybilla home.

 Ednetta takes Sybilla to Sybilla's grandmother's house to hide and refuses to tell the police where she is.
 She tries to conceal the attack from Anis Schutt, her common-law husband who has harbored a deep hatred of the police since they killed his brother, and she rebuffs the entreaties of neighbors and civil rights lawyers to pursue the case against the police.